I. General information and notes

 - The Matomo program is an open source project.
 Information from the third-party provider on data protection is available at http://matomo.org/privacy/policy.

-- This website uses external fonts from Google Fonts.
+- This website uses locally provided fonts from Google Fonts.
 If your browser does not support web fonts, a standard font from your computer will be used.

 VIII.
 Embedded Services